Marco4413/Pulsar/README.md

 C++20 is the standard used by the project.
 Supported compilers are `gcc` and `msvc`.

+*`clang` should also work but it's not my go-to compiler, so it may break between commits.*

 ## Examples

 They're within the [examples](examples) folder.